 Meta descriptions matter because they can entice or dissuade more people to click on your law firm’s web page.
 If a page is meant to drive organic traffic, it’s important to craft click-worthy meta descriptions.
 Here are 5 steps for creating effective meta descriptions that will give your law firm’s search engine optimization (SEO) a boost.

-1. Expand on the title of the web page
+1. Expand on the Title of the web Page

 While titles summarize a page using a few main keywords, the meta description should expand on it.
 Focus on writing something that connects with your client and drives them to click.
 For instance, how will the information on this page benefit your ideal client?
 Be sure to incorporate target keywords into the meta description too.

-2. Focus on search intent
+2. Focus on Search Intent

 This is what clients and prospects are really looking for when they complete a query.
 Do they want information?
 Are they seeking a specific website?
 Are they looking for answers to certain questions?
 Performing searches on Google is a good place to start.
 Pay attention to all the snippets that show up for the particular phrases you search.
 If you notice a lot of commonalities, that means those points are probably important to searchers and worth including in a meta description.
 Take a close look at the pages that most closely align with what you’re trying to convey.